Jbleezy/BO2-Reimagined/README.md

 * Fixed the electric fence in the Warden's Office making noise when bumping into it

 #### Docks
-* Wallbuys: M14, Olympia, MP5, Uzi, M1927
+* Wallbuys: SMR, Ballista, MSMC, Uzi, M1927
-* Perks: Juggernog
+* Perks: Jugger-Nog
 * Pack-a-Punch
 * Grief: Tower Trap targets and stuns players